Dre Campbell Farm

 If you’re seeing a lot of these pests in your yard, there are a few things you can do to eliminate them.

-One is to use a pesticide, but I’m not a fan of using harsh chemicals, so choose eco-friendly ones like those highlighted below.
-There are also some other natural ways to control chinch bugs, which I’ll also go into below.
+One is to use a pesticide, but I’m not a fan of using harsh chemicals, so I choose eco-friendly ones like those highlighted below.
+There are also some other natural ways to control chinch bugs, which I’ll discuss below.

-1. Don’t Over Water or Under Water Lawn
+1. Don’t Over Water or Under Water the Lawn

 The first thing you want to do is make sure you’re watering your lawn correctly.
 Don’t overwater it, but don’t underwater it either.

-These lawn pests thrive in hot, dry conditions, so if you keep the soil too dry, it will make it easier for the eggs and nymphs to survive.
+These lawn pests thrive in hot, dry conditions, so keeping the soil too dry will make it easier for the eggs and nymphs to survive.
 In contrast, overwatering can lead to thatch accumulation on lawns.

 3. Beneficial Insects